-Templand uses two types of file, one is a form file and the other is a tableau file (see figure below).
+Templand creates two types of files, one is a form file, and the other is a tableau file (see figure below).
+Surfaces and curves are always coming as OBJ files.

-- Surface files (.obj) contain the 3D surface of objects which have been created in other software in .obj format (v-vertices, e-edges, f-faces).
+- Surface and curve files (.obj) contain the 3D surface of an object or a 3D curve which have been created in other software or in ET in .obj format (v-vertices, e-edges, f-faces).
 They can be edited in Wordpad if the format is distorted. - Form files (.frm) contain one individual specimen.
 This will include the surface files (.obj), predefined curves (.obj), identified LMs and sLMs on surfaces and curves, and other information (e.g. about symmetry) related to the landmarking operation.
-Each form file can be thought of as storing either the full set of landmarks or an intermediate stage in landmarking. - Tableau files (.ltb) contain information on the sample.
-They connect sequences of form files allowing, for example, the export of all landmark configurations at once or an animation or video of the landmarking sequence to be produced and displayed.
+Each form file can be thought of as storing either the full set of landmarks or an intermediate stage during the landmarking process. - Tableau files (.ltb) contain information on the sample.
+They connect sequences of form files allowing the computation of a consensus or the export of all landmark configurations at once, or an animation or video of the landmarking sequence to be produced and displayed.
 Form files can be "appended".

-Form file (.frm) ⇒ Append \Rightarrow Tableau file (.ltb) Surface (.obj) Curves (.obj) Landmarks (LM) Semilandmarks (sLM) Template (.frm) Target 1 (.frm) Target 2 (.frm) Target n (.frm)
+Form file (.frm) ⇒ Append ⇒ Tableau file (.ltb) Surface (.obj) Curves (.obj) Landmarks (LM) Semilandmarks (sLM) Template (.frm) Target 1 (.frm) Target 2 (.frm) Target n (.frm) ,